rust-lang/blog.rust-lang.org/content/inside-rust/leadership-council-update@7.md

 As part of [Microsoft's donation], the Council has had $650k available to spend at its discretion.
 There are three recent budget items that the Council has been considering:

 - Renewing the Compiler Ops contract for another six months.
 In the past six months we have spent about $20k out of the initial $30k that we reserved for this position. [leadership-council#181](https://github.com/rust-lang/leadership-council/issues/181)
 - Planning for spending of the [travel budget].
 We reserved $75k per year for travel expenses and event tickets.
-In 2024 we only spent about $16k, but due to the larger all-hands event this year we have spent $117k in the first half of the year.
-Combining those means there is only about $17k left for the remainder of the year.
-We'll need to decide if we want to stick to our budgeted cap, or if we want to consider extending it.
-Additionally we are considering whether or not we want to reserve what remains for 2026. [leadership-council#182](https://github.com/rust-lang/leadership-council/issues/182)
+In 2024 we only spent about $16k, but due to the larger all-hands event this year we have spent $90k in the first half of the year.
+Combining those means there is about $44k left for the remainder of the year.
+We are considering what this means for the rest of the year, and how we can plan for what we can reserve in 2026. [leadership-council#182](https://github.com/rust-lang/leadership-council/issues/182)
 - Planning for 2026.
-At present the Council only has about $67k left unreserved.
+At present the Council only has about $50k left unreserved.
 We could consider holding that for the travel budget next year, or to fund other things.
 We'll be having some discussions with the Foundation about other funding possibilities.

 [Microsoft's donation]: https://rustfoundation.org/media/1m-microsoft-donation-to-fund-key-rust-foundation-project-priorities/
 [travel budget]: https://github.com/rust-lang/leadership-council/blob/main/policies/spending/travel.md